 Assets: Maury Povich

-When the building was constructed in 1929, it was done in the brick-style architecture.
+When the building was constructed in 1929, it was done in brick-style architecture.
 The outside patio features a pool, koi pond, gazebo, and well-kept flowers.
 A rooftop patio offers stunning views of the city.
-Even though the property’s worth was never disclosed, estimates put the value at or around $9 million.
+Even though the property’s worth was never disclosed, estimates put the value at around $9 million.

 By the year 2022, the estimated net worth of Maury Povich will be above $80 million.
 His work in talk shows, movies, and investments, among other things, helped him build his riches.
-One of his most well-known shows is “The Maury Povich Show.”
-He’s been in a lot of movies and TV shows.
+One of his most famous shows is “The Maury Povich Show.”
+He’s been in a lot of movies and T.V. shows.
 After co-hosting the radio show “Panorama,” he made considerable improvement.
 He has presented “Maury” since 1991.